anumkhanit/osticket-prereqs/README.md

 <h3>19) Install HeidiSQL</h3>

-- Download and install HeidiSQL from your installation files.
+- Download and install "[HeidiSQL](https://www.heidisql.com/installers/HeidiSQL_12.3.0.6589_Setup.exe)" from your installation files.

 - Open HeidiSQL and create a new session using "root" and the password "Password1."